 Whether you aim to open a cannabis dispensary or other type of marijuana business, there are a variety of products and technologies that you will need to become familiar with.

 Technology is very important for a cannabusiness.
-Not only is technology required per state regulations but a smart technology plan will give you a competitive advantage in the market.
+Not only is the technology required per state regulations, but a smart technology plan will give you a competitive advantage in the market.

-One example of this might be utilizing cloud video storage for your surveillance video needs to meet future compliance.
-You will likely need to look into the technologies necessary but also potential tech partners that can help fill important knowledge gaps to save you time and money.
+One example might be utilizing cloud video storage for your surveillance video needs to meet future compliance.
+You will likely need to look into the necessary technologies and potential tech partners that can help fill important knowledge gaps to save you time and money.